Louise Carter-King: Coal industry

-Gillete is very dependent on Coal mining and is a boom town at the center of the Wyoming fossil fuel industry.
+Gillete is very dependent on coal mining and is a boom town at the center of the Wyoming fossil fuel industry.
 Carter-King has expressed opinions throughout her career about the coal industry.

-After a 2017 policy change by president Trump loosening regulations on cool, Carter-King was mildly optimistic about how that would effect the local economy, while noting other trends causing the closure of coal companies.
+After a 2017 policy change by president Trump loosening regulations on coal, Carter-King was mildly optimistic about how that would effect the local economy, while noting other trends causing the closure of coal companies.

 The predicted return never came—a convergence of energy market changes favoring non-coal fossil fuels and reducing the viability of coal.
-After the 2020 elections, she expressed interest in talking with the Biden Administration about how to recover jobs in Gillete due to the failing local coal industry.
+After the 2020 elections, she expressed interest in talking with the Biden administration about how to recover jobs in Gillete due to the failing local coal industry.
 Carter-King acknowledges the larger forces that reversed the opportunities they were hoping for during the Trump administration.

 Muslim rights

-When anti-muslim protestors attempted to prevent creation of a mosque in Gillete in 2016, Carter King supported rule of law and condemning discrimination.
+When anti-Muslim protestors attempted to prevent creation of a mosque in Gillete in 2016, Carter King supported rule of law and condemning discrimination.